 The cost of a frenuloplasty varies depending on each patient’s specific needs.
 After a consultation and thorough examination prior to your treatment, we can provide a close estimate of the cost of your treatment.
-If the tongue tie is considered medically necessary, then your insurance may cover a portion or all of the costs.
 The friendly staff at Dr. Davoud’s office will ensure that you are aware of all costs and will work with you to determine the best payment plan for your treatment.

 Learn more about whether a frenuloplasty is right for you or your child

 As a holistic dentist, Dr. Ramsin Davoud and his team of professionals are dedicated to not just fixing individual issues in your mouth, but improving your overall health and quality of life with every treatment.
 If you or your child are suffering from the effects of a tongue tie or you would like to be evaluated to see if you have one, we encourage you to call the office in Turlock, CA at (209) 666-8867